bittoko/http-loopback/README.md

 This package enables Motoko canisters to call other canisters using the Http Outcalls feature of the Internet Computer.

+## Changelog
+v0.2.0 - Breaking change to State type and methods to allow for type migrations

 ## Major Dependencies
 tecdsa - Allows you to generate and manage Threshold ECDSA identities